 A great advantage you have, as a small design business, is the scope and ability to really showcase your values, passions and personalities on your blog and in your marketing.
 This is something many other types of businesses in other industries can’t really do in the same way.

 Designers are creative and passionate people.
 Prospects expect this – in fact, they demand this.
 Share what makes your team tick as well as what inspires, informs and intrigues you about your work, your clients, and your industry.

 Be personal.
-Share stories.
+Share stories in your blog posts.
 Show you truly care.

 People will quickly warm to your design firm and will either become clients or act as brand ambassadors, sharing your content far and wide.

 8. Maintain momentum and consistency

 When it comes to marketing, momentum and consistency are key to success.
 Many small businesses begin a blog or create a number of social media profiles but after a few weeks, the updates and posts stop.
 Go to any design business website and you’re more likely than not to see a blog gathering dust with the last blog post update from months ago.